REGISTRATION and PAYMENT BASICS

 Unfortunately, we rarely have enough cancellations to admit people from the waitlist.
 We can, however, assure you that we will contact you if/when a seat opens up.
 We recommend you register instead for an upcoming workshop that still has openings.

-We occasionally must cancel a workshop due to low enrollment and generally make that determination two weeks prior to the start date.
+Rarely, we must cancel a workshop due to low enrollment.
+We generally make that determination three weeks prior to the start date.
 In this case, you will be contacted by the workshop coordinator and a full refund or the opportunity to register for another workshop will be offered.

 LOGISTICS (location, time, and more)